Improved Streaming Algorithm for Fair $k$-Center Clustering: Abstract

 \section{Abstract}

-Many real-world applications pose challenges in incorporating fairness constraints into the $k$-center clustering problem, where the dataset consists of $m$ demographic groups, each with a specified upper bound on the number of centers to ensure fairness.
-Focusing on big data scenarios, this paper addresses the problem in a streaming setting, where data points arrive one by one sequentially in a continuous stream.
+Many real-world applications call for incorporating fairness constraints into the $k$-center clustering problem, where the dataset is partitioned into $m$ demographic groups, each with a specified upper bound on the number of centers to ensure fairness.
+Focusing on big data scenarios, this paper addresses the problem in a streaming setting, where data points arrive sequentially in a continuous stream.
 Leveraging a structure called the $\lambda$-independent center set, we propose a one-pass streaming algorithm that first computes a reserved set of points during the streaming process.
-Then, for the post-streaming process, we propose an approach for selecting centers from the reserved point set by analyzing all three possible cases, transforming the most complicated one into a specially constrained vertex cover problem in an auxiliary graph.
-Our algorithm achieves a tight approximation ratio of 5 while consuming $O(k\log n)$ memory.
-It can also be readily adapted to solve the offline fair $k$-center problem, achieving a 3-approximation ratio that matches the current state of the art.
-Furthermore, we extend our approach to a semi-structured data stream, where data points from each group arrive in batches.
-In this setting, we present a 3-approximation algorithm for $m = 2$ and a 4-approximation algorithm for general $m$.
+In the post-streaming process, we then select centers from the reserved point set by analyzing three possible cases and transforming the most complex one into a specially constrained vertex-cover problem on an auxiliary graph.
+Our algorithm achieves an approximation ratio of $5+\epsilon$ and memory complexity $O(k\log \alpha)$, where $\alpha$ is the aspect ratio and $\epsilon>0$ is any small constant.
+Furthermore, we extend our approach to semi-structured data streams, where data points arrive in groups.
+In this setting, we present a $(3+\epsilon)$-approximation algorithm for $m = 2$, which can be readily adapted to solve the offline fair $k$-center problem, achieving an approximation ratio of 3 that matches the current state of the art.
 Lastly, we conduct extensive experiments to evaluate the performance of our approaches, demonstrating that they outperform existing baselines in both clustering cost and runtime efficiency.